English's Github Trend's slide

 .en

-models tend to perform better, especially for thetiny.en
+models for English-only applications tend to perform better, especially for thetiny.en

 andbase.en